A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we presented \ganname{}, a conditional Generative Adversarial Network for tabular data synthesis in imbalanced datasets.
-We introduced the key idea of conditionally synthesizing data instances not only belonging to a particular class, but also in locations of the real data space where it is more possible to encounter samples of that class.
-For this reason, we proposed two novel elements: The first one imposes the application of a clustering algorithm to assign cluster labels to each training sample.
-The cluster labels are used in conjunction with the class labels during \ganname{} training, to render the model capable of \textit{generating samples belonging to both a specific class and a specific cluster}.
-The second idea is probabilistic sampling.
-Given the requirement of producing samples from a specific class $y$, we construct a special probability matrix that reveals the most suitable clusters for that class.Therefore, the single condition \textit{``create $N$ samples from class $y$''} is converted to the dual condition \textit{``create $N$ samples from class $y$ and a set of appropriate clusters''}.
-The experimental evaluation of \ganname{} on a collection of \numdatasets{} datasets revealed clear improvements in classification accuracy, compared to other state-of-the-art models and techniques.
+The main idea is to conditionally synthesize samples that not only belong to a particular class, but also in locations of the real data space where it is more possible to encounter samples of that class.

+To achieve this objective, we introduced two key elements.
+First, we employ a clustering algorithm to assign cluster labels to all training samples.
+These cluster labels are used alongside class labels during the training process, enabling \ganname{} to generate samples that belong simultaneously to a specific class and cluster.
+Second, we introduce a probabilistic sampling mechanism.
+Given the requirement to generate samples for a target class $y$, a probability matrix is constructed to identify the clusters that are most suitable for that class.
+Consequently, the single condition \textit{generate $N$ samples from class $y$''} is transformed into the dual condition \textit{generate $N$ samples from class $y$ and a set of appropriate clusters''}.
+Experimental results on \numdatasets{} benchmark datasets demonstrated that \ganname{} consistently improves classification performance compared with existing state-of-the-art methods and oversampling techniques.

-We intend to extend our research by examining alternative conditions on the appropriate cluster selection during probabilistic sampling.
-On the center, lies the idea of identifying and choosing clusters that overlap with the decision boundary of the involved classes.
+As future work, we plan to investigate alternative clustering techniques within the probabilistic sampling framework.
+In particular, we aim to explore methods for identifying clusters that overlap with class decision boundaries, as these regions are likely to contain more informative samples.